dhanushkaduluri/BlogPost/README.md

 # BlogPost
-BlogPost is a web application built with Node.js and Sequelize, providing a platform for users to create, manage, and share blog posts.
+BlogPost is a web application built with Node.js, Express.js and Sequelize, providing a platform for users to create, manage, and share blog posts.
+Implemented many to many connection between post and tags.
 It includes features for managing posts, tags, and users, offering a comprehensive solution for blogging needs.

 # Features
 ## Posts